ShuklaLab/ShuklaLab.github.io/lab_alumni.md

 ***

 ## PhD Researchers
-1. Angelina Villikudathil (2017 - 2022)
+1. Angelina Villikudathil (2017 - 2022) Lead supervisor
   - Thesis title: Computational approaches in biomarker discovery for treatment response and comorbidity in type-2 diabetes
+2. Christina Vasilopoulou (2018 - 2022) Co-supervisor
+  - Thesis title: A software pipeline for the analysis of genomic data, and functional genomic approaches to explore the molecular mechanisms of amyotrophic lateral sclerosis
-2. Bodhayan Prasad (2018 - 2023)
+3. Bodhayan Prasad (2018 - 2023) Lead supervisor
   - Thesis title: Computational analyses of WGS and phenotypic data with treatment response from patients with multimorbid disease conditions
-3. Christina Vasilopoulou (2018 - 2022) Co-supervisor
-  - Thesis title: A software pipeline for the analysis of genomic data, and functional genomic approaches to explore the molecular mechanisms of amyotrophic lateral sclerosis
 4. Matthew Ennis (2020 - 2024) Co-supervisor
   - Thesis title: Identifying multimorbidity patterns in type 2 diabetes and genes associated with comorbidity trajectories leading to chronic kidney disease
+5. Roanne Lecky (2021 - 2025) Co-supervisor
+  - Thesis title: The Diabetic Lung: Impact of Diabetes and Obesity on Lung Health (IDOL)

 ***